matthew-robertson/Useful_things/I Learned Something Today/Games.md

 1. [Dobotone](http://www.videogamo.com/dobotone/) is a weird project by Videogamo to make a console that can be modified mid-play.
 1. The WonderSwan Color game Digimon Tamers: Battle Spirit has a full English translation that can be [hacked in](https://www.reddit.com/r/WonderSwan/comments/epskr9/convert_digimon_tamers_battle_spirit_for_the/?utm_source=share&utm_medium=web2x&context=3)) by soldering a 10k 0603 resistor to an unpopulated footprint on the PCB labelled JP1.
 This is done differently on a later revision, and impossible on the last revision.
 1. [Tibia](https://en.wikipedia.org/wiki/Tibia_(video_game%29) is one of the oldest and longest running MMOs, having released in 1997 and somehow peaking in popularity in 2007.
+1. The [expansion bay](https://en.wikipedia.org/wiki/PlayStation_2_Expansion_Bay) in PS2 "fats" was only used for the network adapter, and its functionality was built directly into the PS2 slim (minus HDD support).
+It's useful today for PS2 homebrew, since you can play games off of a hdd.
+While the official HDDs were 40gb and only supported IDE, upgrades exist to use SATA and any sata/ide hard drive can be used.

 ## Thinking about Games
 1. Futile Interactivity is an interesting concept proposed in [this essay](https://www.gwern.net/docs/fiction/2009-fortugno.pdf).
 In essence, Futile Interactivity is a scene in which the player's control is "false".
 Consider Final Fantasy's boss fights you *must* lose, or the Shadow of the Colossus post-colossi scenes, in which the player is "killed" by the black tentacles: